SchoolOfCode/w20_final-project-team-f/README.md

     npm test
 ```

-## Project management and understanding the problem
+## Project Management and Understanding the Problem

-We have used [Trello](https://trello.com/b/upYLypOD/team-f-final-project) and **Jira** to keep track of what everyone is doing.
-We have also outline a [Project timeline](https://docs.google.com/spreadsheets/d/1xzCqbwaTbaTGuGkP9K4_n0n45luToIkwK0QMOIoKTI4/edit#gid=0) to manage our coding sprints and progress.
+We have used [Trello](https://trello.com/b/upYLypOD/team-f-final-project) and **Jira** to define and keep track of epics and team progress.
+We have also outlined a [Project timeline](https://docs.google.com/spreadsheets/d/1xzCqbwaTbaTGuGkP9K4_n0n45luToIkwK0QMOIoKTI4/edit#gid=0) to manage our coding sprints, expectations and progress.
 All screenshots and ideas were saved and recorded in a shared _Google drive_.

-We also has stand-ups every morning where we would outline the plan for the day and any issues that we had during the previous day.
+We also had stand-ups every morning where we would outline the plans for the day and any issues that team members encountered during the previous day.

 ## Created by Team NutriGlow